 Defining a gang is difficult.
-They tend to fall into three categories: Peer Groups, Street Gangs and Organised Crime Groups.
-It can be common for groups of children and young people to gather together in public places to socialise, and although some Peer Group gatherings can lead to increased antisocial behaviour and low level youth offending, these activities should not be confused with the serious violence of a Street Gang.
+They tend to fall into three categories: peer groups, street gangs and Ooganised crime groups.
+It can be common for groups of children and young people to gather together in public places to socialise andalthough some peer group gatherings can lead to increased antisocial behaviour and low level youth offending, these activities should not be confused with the serious violence of a street gang.

-Young people can become indebted to the gang/groups and then further exploited in order to pay off debts.
-Young people who are criminally exploited may be going missing and travelling to other towns (some of which can be great distances from their home address) often by rail but sometimes car or coach.
-They may have unexplained increases in money or possessions, be in receipt of additional mobile phones and receive excessive texts or phone calls.
+Young people can become indebted to the gang/groups and then exploited in order to pay off debts.
+Young who are criminally exploited often go missing travelling to other towns often by rail but sometimes car or coach (some of which can be great distances from their home addresses).
+They may have unexplained increases in money or possessions, be in receipt of additional mobile phone and receive excessive texts or phone calls.

-White British children are often targeted because gangs perceive they are more likely to evade Police detection and some children may be as young as 12 although 15 to 16 years old is the most common age range.
-The young people involved may not recognise themselves as victims of any abuse, and can be used to recruit other young people to become involved.
+White British children are often targeted because gangs perceive they are more likely to evade police detection and some children may be as young as 12 although 15 to 16 years old is the most common age range.
+The young people involved may not recognise themselves as victims of any abuse, and can be used to recruit other young people.

-The risk or potential risk of harm to the child may be as a victim, a perpetrator or both - in relation to their peers or to a gang-involved adult in their household.
+The risk or potential risk of harm to the child may be as a victim, a gang member or both - in relation to their peers or to a gang-involved adult in their household.
 Teenagers can be particularly vulnerable to recruitment into gangs and involvement in gang violence.
-This vulnerability may be exacerbated by risk factors in an individual's background, including violence in the family, involvement of siblings in gangs, poor educational attainment, or mental health problems.A child who is affected by gang activity, criminal exploitation or serious youth violence can be at risk of significant harm through physical, sexual and emotional abuse.
-Girls and boys may be particularly at risk of sexual exploitation.
+This vulnerability may be exacerbated by risk factors in an individual's background, including violence in the family, involvement of siblings in gangs, poor educational attainment, or poverty or mental health problems.A child who is affected by gang activity, criminal exploitation or serious youth violence can be at risk of significant harm through physical, sexual and emotional abuse.
+Girls may be particularly at risk of sexual exploitation.

 Violence is a way for gang members to gain recognition and respect by asserting their power and authority in the street, with a large proportion of street crime perpetrated against members of other gangs or the relatives of gang members.